 Welcome at the website of the BMS Ethics Committee (EC).
 This committee facilitates and monitors the ethical conduct of all research involving human beings in the Faculty of BMS.

 To ensure an ethically responsible research practice, employees and students from the Faculty of BMS can start research with human beings only after their research proposal has been ethically assessed.
+As of October 1st, 2016, this mandatory ethical assessment of research is extended to all research with human subjects carried out within the entire faculty BMS.
 This webpage offers all information you need about the assessment procedure and the ethical principles and criteria used.

 What is research with human subjects?